Career Development Plan

 - Required courses.
 CTSC 5300, 5310, 5600, 5080 and CORE 6000.
 See course descriptions for more information.

-- Scholars pursuing the master's degree or diploma.
-In addition to the courses listed above, scholars pursuing the master's degree or diploma have additional required courses.
+- Scholars pursuing the master's degree or certificate.
+In addition to the courses listed above, scholars pursuing the master's degree or certificate have additional required courses.